syedwaseemjan/RiskManager/README.md

 2. Frontend

 Restful API is used for CRUD operations.
 Frontend application is used for serving static files(CSS, JS, HTML).
-Frontend is developed in Vue Framework.
-Dashboard.js is reponsible for doing all ajax requests to API.
+Frontend is developed in Vue Framework. dashboard.py loads index.html from where Vue.js based frontend gets generated.

 Functional tests are added for testing all the endpoints.
 I am using